ProfCyberNaught/nato_phonetic_alphabet_converter_app/CONTRIBUTING.md

-Contributing to the NATO Phonetic Alphabet Convertor App
+Contributing to the NATO Phonetic Alphabet Converter App
 ========================================================

-As an open source project, the NATO Phonetic Alphabet Convertor App welcomes contributions of many forms.
+As an open source project, the NATO Phonetic Alphabet Converter App welcomes contributions of many forms.

 Examples of contributions include: